AllyOMara/AllyOMara/README.md

 🪼 I have been learning other languages, namely Python and C# (for Unity).<br>
 🏫 I founded my school's coding club in 2024.<br>
 🖥️ I play some video games including CS2 and TF2.<br>
-📜 I read a lot of books - some of my favourites are Orwell and Star Wars Legends.<br>
 ⚛️ At school, my favourite subjects are Maths and Physics.<br>

 Happy coding!! ヾ(≧▽≦*)o<br>